Audio/music corpora

 Professionally-produced music recordings

 New dataset and Python tools to handle it 100 training songs, 50 test songs, all stereo@44.1 kHz produced recordings All songs include drums, bass, other, vocals stems Songs are encoded in the Native Instruments stems format, with a tool to convert them back and forth to wav and to load them directly in Python.
-Automatic download of data Python code to analyze results and produce plots for your own paper.
+Automatic download of data Python code to analyse results and produce plots for your own paper.

 The actual dataset is AFAICT called musdb.